Codewith-Vedant/LeakFox/README.md

 ---

-## Security and Privacy
+## Contributions

-LeakFox only analyzes the provided API keys and does not retain any sensitive information.
-Ensure your API key files are stored securely and deleted after use.
+All Contributions to the project are welcome

 ---